yupgup/jonitrythall.com/_posts/2023-09-23-initial-exploration-chatgpt-adhd.markdown

 ChatGPT can help you brainstorm the perfect job title based on your experience or if you want to transition into something similar without changing your path completely.
 Get help predicting interview questions and how to answer them, get easy access to top keywords, let it summarize long and dry job descriptions,

 With a resume and cover letter plugin, you can tell it you need a cover letter, and it will produce one to download, or you can copy and make edits, using it as a foundation.
 You’ll share the job description and resume, and it will match your existing skills and goals to the description.
 It will capture keywords and even pick up on accomplishments you may not even think to give yourself credit for.
-This classic ADHD self-worth struggles that pop up in the job search process can simply cease to exist now–what a massive win for mental health.
+The classic ADHD self-worth struggles that pop up in the job search process can simply cease to exist now–what a massive win for mental health.

 An exciting thing that I have read about but not explored too much personally and can envision is especially handy here: encouraging ChatGPT to *pretend* to be you looking for a job and letting it help you think through your best options.
 Tell it about yourself, what you are looking for, and exactly what you are stuck on.